statgen/locuszoom/assets/docs/rendering_layouts.md

 with our efforts at backwards compatibility) makes the process possible without copying hundreds of lines of code, we are exploring other, more ergonomic ways to customize layouts in the future.

 > TIP: When modifying one option from a list (like changing the label of a toolbar button), it is tempting to address it using simple JavaScript operations, like `widgets[0].button_html += 'something'`.
 However, this becomes very hard to read and maintain over time: if someone adds a new button to the start of the list, it will not be obvious that the meaning of `button[0]` has changed (or what the correct meaning should be).
 Try to use clear variable names like `const display_options = button[0]` to convey intent, and override the smallest reusable piece possible.
-Layouts are built from the bottom up, not the top down!
+Layouts are defined from the bottom up, not the top down!

 ## Nested rule example: scalable parameters
 Each key in a layout object corresponds to a set of options supported by the thing that the configuration is intended to control.
 For example, scatter plots provide simple options that obey exactly one rule (like what to show on the x-axis), but there are also *scalable* parameters like `point_size` and `point_shape`, in which case several rules can be tried in sequence until the first matching condition is satisfied.